bryanzanr/ebookhub/README.md

 * Create utils/config for accessing the environment.
 * Create internal/database for database migration.
 * Create internal/models for models instance.
+* Create schema.graphql for generating the query and mutation instance.
 * Create internal/handlers for additional business logic when accessing the model or beside using GraphQL.
 * Create cmd/web/resolver.go for routing the web service controller using GraphQL.
+* Create cmd/grpc for creating the gRPC server.
 * Create internal/constant for better encapsulation on the error.
 * Create test/ for mocking the unit-test such as models.
+* Create pkg/client for generating the protocol for gRPC client.
 * Refactor for better validation.
 * Refactor for better variable's name.
 * Create README.md